How many of us heard this while growing up?

 To go against the flow, to cut against the grain—to be a “contrarian”—is a terrific way to live.
 And for moms and dads, it’s an outstanding way to raise great children.

-While recently doing my new favorite thing—a five mile walk to keep off the 40 pounds I’ve lost since last April (not bragging, just happy.
-More here)—I snapped this simple picture of sunny Winter on the Colorado plains.
+While recently doing my new favorite thing—a five-mile walk to keep off the 40 pounds I’ve lost (not bragging, just happy)—I snapped this simple picture of sunny Winter day on the Colorado plains.

 Say the first car represents the use of foul language—cussing and swearing—and that’s something you desire your kids not engage in.
 Though they’ll hear it at school, from teammates, and see professional “role model” athletes mouth four-letter words during a game—you have chosen to teach them to “walk against” this bad habit.